ethmacc/CASA0014_ethan_plant_monitor/README.md

 - Two nails
 - Two short lengths of wire

+And, of course, a plant to test the device with!
+Note that the author attempted to test this plant monitor on a cactus, but the soil was found to be too dry to read any significant value!
+A plant species that requires more moist soil is therefore recommended.

 ## Method
 ### Initial setup
+The main code in plant monitor v1 can be pretty much run as is, however, you will need to write a file named:

+  arduino_secrets.h

 ### Physical wiring
 ### Functions in the code
 ### What's next?